-It is important to keep in mind that under the synthesis of Mendelism, Darwinism, and Biometrics, the goals of Fisher was to develop a quantitative method, which is sensitive to the slowness of selection and the smallness of Mendelian changes, yet it could lead to a conclusion with a high degree of certainty or even a dichotomous answer, such as the clear-cut variance explained in genetics.
+It is important to keep in mind that under the synthesis of Mendelism, Darwinism, and Biometrics, the goals of Fisher was to develop a quantitative method, which is sensitive to the slowness of selection and the smallness of Mendelian changes, yet it could lead to a conclusion with a high degree of certainty or even a dichotomous answer, such as variation of species explained in genetics.
 With this background information the differences between R. A. Fisher and E. S. Pearson (the son of Karl Pearson) in statistical testing and probabilistic inferences will be more understandable.

 The current form of hypothesis testing is a fusion of two schools of thought: Fisher and Neyman/Pearson (Lehmann, 1993).
-Due to space constraints, the following discussion will focus on R. A. Fisher and E. S. Pearson only.
-When Fisher introduced his methodology, there was only one hypothesis: Null (i.e., there is no difference between the control group and the treatment group).
-Following this strategy, the only possible options are whether to reject the null hypothesis or not.
+When Fisher introduced the null hypothesis (i.e., there is no difference between the control group and the treatment group), followers of this strategy tended to see that the only possible options are whether to reject the null hypothesis or not.
 Put simply, the conclusion is an either/or answer.
 To Pearson, testing a single hypothesis that only yields a simple and dichotomous answer is inadequate.
 Later Pearson introduced the concept of alternate hypothesis (i.e., there is a difference between the control group and the treatment group).
 However, the alternate hypothesis is unknown and thereby could be anything (e.g. a very huge difference, a large difference, a medium difference, a small difference, a very small difference, etc.).
 With the presence of alternatives, the conclusion is no longer dichotomous.